kiwidamien/StackedTurtles/content/my_first_package/save_the_environment.md

 If you have been developing in Python, you may have tried to distribute your program to friends and colleagues.
 It can be mildly annoying when they try to run your program and it fails because they don't have `obscurePackage42` installed.
 If you are nearby, then it is easy for you to call `pip install` a few times and get them started with your program.
 If you are trying to distribute a program to end users (or even some non-technical executives) then you really want something that is going to work "out of the box".

+Using an environment has the additional benefit of having us deal with one specific _known_ version of Python.
+The problem of "which Python am I using?" is one familiar to many of us.

+![Too many Pythons (xkcd/1987)[images/environments/python_environment_2x.png]

 ## The old way (and its drawbacks)